SSWConsulting/SSW.People.Profiles/Thiago-Passos/Thiago-Passos.md

 *   **Angular:** The current favorite

-*   **ASP.NET MVC**: Microsoft Certified Professional
+*   **ASP.NET MVC:** Microsoft Certified Professional

-*   **SharePoint: **he's been working with it since 2009.
+*   **SharePoint:** **he's been working with it since 2009.
 He's a Microsoft Certified Solutions Developer in SharePoint 2013, Microsoft Certified Professional Developer in SharePoint 2010 and enthusiast in SharePoint 2016

 *   **SQL**: he's been working with it for as long as he can remember

-*   **HTML, JS, CSS, KendoUI**: Thiago is not a designer, but this doesn't stop him from knowing a lot about HTML, CSS and client script, which makes him a great asset to implement a design
+*   **HTML, JS, CSS, KendoUI:** Thiago is not a designer, but this doesn't stop him from knowing a lot about HTML, CSS and client script, which makes him a great asset to implement a design

 Before joining SSW, Thiago worked for a consultancy company in Melbourne.
 There he specialized in SharePoint development and infrastructure.
 Over the last 5 years, Thiago has focused on assisting clients with: